-- Suggest that they defer loan payments.
 If your college grad cant land a job and wont be able to make loan payments anytime soon, suggest deferment or forbearance.
 Deferment means you are unable to repay the lender (in most cases, the federal government) in the foreseeable future.
 This only applies to Federal Perkins loans, Direct Subsidized loans, and Subsidized Federal Stafford loans.
 Forbearance is what you apply for if you dont qualify for payment deferment.
-If an illness or financial hardship is the cause for your childs unemployment, he or she may qualify for forbearance.
+If an illness or financial hardship is the cause of your childs unemployment, he or she may qualify for forbearance.